HBDK/music-dims/README.md

 ## Usage
 1. Clone the repo and open in VS Code with PlatformIO.
-2. Edit `src/secrets.h` with your WiFi and API host info.
+2. Edit `src/secrets.h` with your WiFi, API host, and player name info.
 3. Wire up hardware as described above.
 4. Build and upload firmware:
    ```